SXSW Film & TV Festival 2026: Must-See Films and Essential Tips for Navigating the Fest

 Not every plan works out.
 Lines fill quickly so a backup list of films or events is essential to fully experiencing the festival.

-SXSW passes and film festival info
+SXSW passes and festival info

 Beyond film premieres, SXSW includes conference sessions featuring industry panels and keynotes, music and comedy showcases and creative industry exhibitions.